leopoldjoy/react-ethereum-dapp-example/README.md

 The first time it may take a little while to generate the first `webpack-assets.json` and complain with a few dozen `[webpack-isomorphic-tools] (waiting for the first Webpack build to finish)` printouts, but be patient.
 Give it 30 seconds.

-Now you can access the dapp at: `http://localhost:3000`.
+You're good to go! :) Now you can access the dapp at: `http://localhost:3000`.

 #### Using Redux DevTools